hermann-san/eos-angels/README.md

-# Fairphone Angels Homepage
+# eOS Angels Homepage

 ## About
-This is a simple homepage for the [Fairphone Angels Program](https://forum.fairphone.com/t/the-fairphone-angels-program-local-support-by-community-members/33058?u=stefan).
+This is a simple homepage cloned from  the [Fairphone Angels Program](https://forum.fairphone.com/t/the-fairphone-angels-program-local-support-by-community-members/33058?u=stefan).
 It is built with [Dominate][dominate] (Python package) and hosted on [Github Pages](https://pages.github.com/).

 ## Develop